Arribada Clubs

-Our Club is part of the Arribada Initiative, whose goal is to increase access and use of conservation technology, through affordable and open-source design.
-As part of that mission, the Arribada Club was founded in Príncipe to work hand-in-hand with the local conservation projects, including the Arribada sea turtle tagging program.
+Our Clubs are part of the Arribada Initiative, whose goal is to increase access and use of conservation technology, through affordable and open-source design.
+As part of that mission, the Arribada Clubs work hand-in-hand with local conservation projects, including the Arribada sea turtle tagging program.
+We introduce our students to IT, Computer Science, Programming, and Conservation Technology.

-Our classroom holds about 16 students, and our education programme currently runs for two school years, with weekly classes.
-This site was created, not only to showcase our work at the Club – by sharing some of our favorite stories and proudest achievements –, but also to make our syllabus and educational materials available to everyone.
+Our classrooms hold about 16 students, and our education programme currently runs for three school years, with weekly classes.
+This site was created, not only to showcase our work at the Clubs – by sharing some of our favourite stories and proudest achievements –, but also to make our syllabus and educational materials available to everyone.
 So, feel free to read our Stories and use our detailed Lesson Plans.

 Facts & Figures